rubel75/fold2Bloch-VASP/README.md

 `$ cd fold2Bloch-VASP; make`

 ### Execution
 First, you need to perform the band structure calculation and generate WAVECAR file for the k-mesh of interest using standard VASP procedure (see VASP [guidelines](https://cms.mpi.univie.ac.at/wiki/index.php/Si_bandstructure)).
-(The following Matlab script `utils/fold.m` is designed to assist with preparing a folded string of k-points that will unfold on a desired k-path.)
-It is advised to increase the number of empty bands (NBANDS=... in INCAR file) by a factor of 1.2-2 beyond a VASP-proposed default value to get a resonable description of higher energy states.
+(The following MATLAB script `utils/fold.m` is designed to assist with preparing a folded string of k-points that will unfold on a desired k-path.)
+It is advised to increase the number of empty bands (NBANDS=... in INCAR file) by a factor of 1.2-2 beyond a VASP-proposed default value to get a reasonable description of higher energy states.

 Once WAVECAR is ready, execute